-From the thriving east Asian community to the Pacific diaspora and the Maori community, there is no shortage of variety here.
+From the thriving East Asian community to the Pacific diaspora and the Maori community, there is no shortage of variety here.
 As many as four in ten residents of the city were born overseas.

 This melting pot formula gives Auckland incredible character.

 Some streets look so quintessentially European that it might be hard to believe you’re in another hemisphere.
-But travel twenty minutes, and you could be in a vibrant food market with the flavour and sound of Singapore or Hong Kong.
+But travel twenty minutes, and you could be in a vibrant food market with the flavor and sound of Singapore or Hong Kong.

 Auckland offers a bit more privacy than small-town living, but only if you want it.
 In a city where nearly half the residents remember being new, there is a real enthusiasm for helping people settle in.